saikiranb26/STLCFlow_pipeline/README.md

 `Resume STLCFlow from C:\Users\bsaikiran\STLCFlow.
 Read README.md, requirements.md, references.md, decisions.md, and next-steps.md, then continue from the pending step.`

+# Skill files are zipped with name : stlcflow-end-to-end-qa-automation(for STLC flow)
+; cadency-playwright-testcase-workflow(only for automating) ;cadency-ado-testcase-workflow(only for manual testcase writing & generating)

 ## Current purpose

 Build a workflow that: